openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

 ### What do all those numbers in the "Test results" line mean?

-After running tests, `jtreg` prints out a line beginning `Test sesults:` followed by a series of labeled numbers.
-The numbers give details about the number of tests that were as well as the number of tests that were not.
+After running tests, `jtreg` prints out a line beginning `Test results:` followed by a series of labeled numbers.
+The numbers give details about the number of tests that were run as well as the number of tests that were not.
 What do they all mean?

 _passed_
 :   The number of tests that were executed and which indicated that the test passed.